nmattia/rulex/README.md

 * `Rulex::Tex::Grammar::Document` is a big misnommer!
 It should be changed to something that reflects better what its role is.
 * `Rulex::Rex::Reader#raw` might not be the best name either.
 Maybe change it to text.
+* Add markdown support to `Rulex::Rex::Reader` through Pandoc
+* The parser needs some beefin-up (not sure what it does with spaces, especially with command options)
+* Maybe add some syntax for LaTeX commands to output text directly rather than store the command in the tree